F5Networks/f5-azure-arm-templates/azure-arm-2nic/readme.md

     $parametersFilePath = "azuredeploy.parameters.json"
     )

+    Write-Host "Disclaimer: Scripting to Deploy F5 Solution templates into Cloud Environments are provided as examples.
+They will be treated as best effort for issues that occur, feedback is encouraged." -foregroundcolor green
+    Start-Sleep -s 3

     # Connect to Azure, right now it is only interactive login
     try {
         Write-Host "Checking if already logged in!"